christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -Gutian Dynasty (2150 BC) – First Scythian rulers of Mesopotamia.\
 -The Hyksos (1650–1550 BC) – Scythian Pharaohs of Egypt (Heka-Khasut means "Rulers of Foreign Lands" and Khasut is a cognate of Scythian/Saka, Scyth, Scoloti).\
 -The Hittites (1600–1200 BC) – Scythians in Anatolia.\
+-Kassite Dynasty (1595–1155 BCE) - Scythian rulers of Babylon after Hittites sacked it.\
 -The Mitanni (1500 BC) – Scythian horse lords in Syria.\
 -Vedic India (1500 BC) – Scythian chariot kings.\
 -"Sea Peoples" collapse Mediterranean empires (Scythian mercenaries) (1200 BC) \
 -The "Dorian Greeks" who destroyed Mycenae (c.
-1200 BC) were steppe nomads and Scythian-Sarmatians.
+1200 BC) were steppe nomads and Scythian-Sarmatians.\
+-Persia’s Achaemenids (705–330 BC) - Saka (Scythian) clan.\
+-The Etruscan Tarquin dynasy (616 BC) - Scythian rulers of Rome.
+Tarquin = Tarkhu (Scythian: "Ruler").
+Servius Tullius = Tulli (Scythian: "Wolf Clan").

-The Mitanni exercised hegemony over the ancient world.
+The Mitanni exercised hegemony over a pan-Eurasian empire.
 The Hittites aka Neshians were one enforcement arm for the Mitanni.

 The eruption of Thera (Santorini) around 1600 BCE destroyed the ancient economy and led the the eventual collapse of the Bronze Age and the fragmentation of Scythian hegemony.
-It led to the Hyksos expulsion, civil strife, and Assyria rising up under the Chaldean priests (the Kalani, the Jews).
+It led to the Hyksos expulsion from Egypt, civil strife, and Assyria rising up under the Chaldean priests (the Kalani, the Jews).
 Jews called all of them Ashkenaz meaning Scythian.
 Khazaria is the former territory of the Scythians is why they got that name (Ashkenazi).

 The Sea Peoples were the revenge against Babylon, Hittites and Egypt after the Mitanni were exiled.

-The Hyksos descendants then re-emerged in Persia and Anatolia, later reclaiming Egypt under the Achaemenid Period (525–404 BCE).
+The Hyksos descendants then re-emerged in Persia and Anatolia, later reclaiming Egypt under the Achaemenid Period (525 BCE).

 ![Fig.1.1](/images/SauromatesII.jpg){:width="400px"}